mbuesch/httun/README.md

-# IP4/6 or layer-7 network traffic over encrypted HTTP tunnel
+# Encrypted HTTP tunnel for IP4/6 or layer-7 network traffic

 httun is a network tunneling tool for tunneling arbitrary network traffic over HTTP(s).